 In my experience, holding on desperately to the other person has never worked.
 Not in the long run anyway.
 Simply, because it violates the other person’s individual sovereignty or right to choose who they want to be with.

 What has always worked is releasing them and letting them go.
 Even if that caused me heartbreak and brought up my biggest emotional pain.

 Sometimes they came back after being on their own for a while and learning what they had to learn from another person that just couldn’t be me.

 Because no matter how much you love someone, you just don’t have it in you to do what it would take to help them learn the lesson they need to learn.

-You see, you only have love, care and compassion to give them.
-And what they need is someone who is mean and nasty to them, who can help them learn the lessons or get through the blocks they need to get through in order to grow.
+You see, you only have love, care, and compassion to give them.
+And what they need is someone who is mean and nasty to them, who can help them learn the lessons or get through the blocks they need to get through to grow.